OxfordRSE/uniqplus_snake_project/steps/drawing.md

 pygame.quit()
 ```

 ## Adding text to the screen

 We are now going to add some text to the screen.

-We can do this with a combination of functions starting with [pygame.font.SysFont](https://www.pygame.org/docs/ref/font.html), which selects the font we are goind to display the message in.
+We can do this with a combination of functions starting with [pygame.font.SysFont](https://www.pygame.org/docs/ref/font.html), which selects the font we are going to display the message in.
 This function takes as arguments:

 1. a font name (here we specify None so as to get the default font)
 2. a font size